crate/crate/docs/general/ddl/sharding.rst

     CREATE OK, 1 row affected (... sec)

-If primary key constraints are defined, the routing column definition can be omitted as primary key columns are always used for routing by default.
+If :ref:`primary key constraints <constraints-primary-key>` are defined, the routing column definition can be omitted as primary key columns are always used for routing by default.

 If the routing column is defined explicitly, it must match a primary key column::